Find Grad Schools

 36 Yearly Graduations

 The 12th most popular school in the country for liberal arts / sciences & humanities majors who are seeking their master's degree is Austin Peay State University.
 Each year, around 10,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $7,008 per year, while in-state graduate students, on average, pay $8,460 per year.
+The average in-state tuition for full-time undergraduates is $6,816 per year, while in-state graduate students, on average, pay $8,226 per year.
 During the most recent year for which we have data, 36 people received their master's degree in liberal arts / sciences & humanities from Austin Peay State University.
-Around 50% of these students were from an underrepresented racial-ethnic group, and 43% were women.
-Data shows that Austin Peay State University graduates that hold this degree go on to make a median salary of $51,346.
+About 61% of this group were women, and 39% were students from an underrepresented racial-ethnic group.

 #13